SymbioticLab/FedScale/fedscale/edge/android/README.md

   }
   ```

-When the user opens the app, ``fedScaleClient`` internal scheduler will orchestrate the device resource with FedScale cloud to decide whether to start federated training (e.g., FedScale cloud is online) or local fine-tuning (e.g., deeply personalize to the user).
+When the user opens the app, ``fedScaleClient`` internal scheduler will orchestrate the device resource with FedScale cloud to decide whether to start federated training (e.g., FedScale cloud is online) or to perform local fine-tuning (e.g., deeply personalize to the user).

 For the ease of understanding, our [example app](README-App.md) plays with an image classification task within the app.
-Our example app puts training data under ``assets/TrainSet``.
-Note that this data path is configurable when we submit jobs in the cloud (i.e., ``- data_path`` in yml).
+Our example app puts training data under ``assets/TrainSet``. *Note that this data path of training data in the mobile devices is configurable when users submit jobs in the cloud to train or fine-tune a particular model (i.e., by updating ``- data_path`` in yml).*

 Our example app allows the user to choose when to start/stop FL and when to start local fine-tuning.
 If the user choose to do local fine-tuning, they should click `Stop FL` button and click `Start Local Fine-tune` button.

 ----
 If you need any further help, feel free to contact FedScale team or the developer [website](https://continue-revolution.github.io) [email](mailto:continuerevolution@gmail.com) of this app.